tkennon/ticker/README.md

 # Usage

-Create tickers that fire at linarly or exponentially increasing intervals.
+Create tickers that fire at linearly or exponentially increasing intervals.
 A constant ticker is also included that is functionally equivalent to a `time.Ticker`.
-Once started, tickers must be stopped in order to clean up resources.
+Once started, tickers _must_ be stopped in order to clean up resources.

 ```